data-skeptic/blog/journalclub/2020/chess-transformer-kaggle-scandal-interpretability-zoo.md

 George Kaggle

 Kyle lead a discussion on the paper [Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/abs/1702.08608) from Finale Doshi-Velez and Been Kim.
-The paper is a great survey of the spectrum of interpretability techniques and some suggestions for how we describe the "taxonomy" of various methodologies.
+The paper is a great survey of the spectrum of interpretability techniques and also contains suggestions for how we describe the "taxonomy" of various methodologies.